About the course

 We are looking for innovative trainee teachers with a passion for working with children and a passion for their subject who will create in our pupils an appetite for learning, regardless of their ability.
 This will usually be demonstrated by previous work experience in schools but might also encompass other settings where working with children from 11-18 has been a consistent aspect of the potential trainee's life.

 The Plume Community Teaching Partnership consists of a consortium of schools in South Essex, all within a twenty minute drive of the Lead School, Plume Academy in Maldon.

-Working together, we are committed to providing excellent teacher training, developing outstanding teacher practice and supporting aspirant future leaders.
+Working together, we are committed to providing excellent teacher training in primary and secondary placements, developing outstanding teacher practice and supporting aspirant future leaders.
 Candidates must have a desire to work with young people, a passion for their subject and a commitment to raising pupil achievement.

 As part of our successful ITT programme, candidates will receive excellent training from experienced staff working in association with TES Institute.

 The unique blended learning programme combines school based training and online learning materials facilitated by a network of experienced subject specialists.
 The training experience is also further enhanced through the organization of a number of visits to other educational establishments, such as special schools, primary schools and schools in an urban environment.

 We celebrate the quality of teaching and learning which takes place across the partnership.
 This provides excellent role models from within the teaching staff and opportunities to observe outstanding teaching.
 The pupils in these schools are a credit to each individual school and enjoy good relationships with their teachers to create a positive environment for learning.
 Each school aspires to engender an 'appetite for learning' within its pupil community, both in the classroom and within the range of extra-curricular activities it provides.